Skip to content

 GROUP BY 1

-This asset have a few lines of configuration at the top:
+This asset has a few lines of configuration at the top:

 • name: the name of the asset, needs to be unique within a pipeline